cloudspokes/tco-api/README.md

 Make sure your code prevents SQL injection attacks.
 See these examples for [querying](https://github.com/cloudspokes/cs-api-node/blob/master/initializers/communities.js#L46) and [inserting records](https://github.com/cloudspokes/cs-api-node/blob/master/initializers/challenges.js#L184).

+### Latest Code

+Before you start on a new issue, always do `git pull` to get the latest changes into your local branch.

 ## Database Schema

 Here are the PG tables with some sample data.
 A sample query to return all events would look like: